-- Embedding risk management into critical business activities and processes - Understanding the threats to and opportunities for achievement of corporate objectives - Application of a structured approach to risk management which establishes common understanding, definitions and methodologies - Consideration of all types of risks and how robust risk analysis supports better informed decision making - Using the outcomes of risk assessments to drive actions and activities that mitigate risks to an acceptable level - Maintaining a strong focus on the resilience of the business through reliance on effective recovery plans for material adverse events - Reporting regularly to the Executive Committee and the Board on the outcomes of risk management activity.
+- Embedding risk management into critical business activities and processes - Understanding the threats to and opportunities for achievement of corporate objectives - Application of a structured approach to risk management which establishes common understanding, definitions and methodologies - Consideration of all types of risks and how robust risk analysis supports better informed decision making - Using the outcomes of risk assessments to drive actions and activities that mitigate risks to an acceptable level - Maintaining a strong focus on the resilience of the business through reliance on effective recovery plans for material adverse events - Reporting regularly to the executive committee and the Board on the outcomes of risk management activity.

-In addition, the Company's Group Risk and Assurance function is focused on supporting each part of the business to assist them to manage their risks and to align efforts across the business to facilitate a whole of business view of risk.
-The ARMC reviews the FRMF on an annual basis.
-The most recent review was conducted in May 2016 and the Committee is satisfied that the framework supports a sound system of risk management and internal control.
+In addition, the Company's Group Risk and Assurance function is focussed on supporting each part of the business to assist them to manage their risks and to align efforts across the business to facilitate a 'whole of business' view of risk.